cveckr21/Latin102/quiz1.md

 Part 1: recognizing nouns
 Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

-filiam
-in coniugium
-animo
-uirgine
-parentes
-ad uxorem
+filiam = feminine, accusative, singular in coniugium = in marriage animo = masculine, dative or ablative, singular uirgine = feminine, ablative, singular parentes = masculine, nominative or accusative or vocative, plural ad uxorem = towards his wife

 Part 2: recognizing verbs
 For each of the following verbs,

 (a) identify the tense, voice, mood, person, and number. (b) if the form is singular, convert to plural; if the form is plural, convert to singular (c) translate the new form.

-petivisset
-necauit
-necari
-rogaretur
+petivisset = (a) pluperfect, singular, third person, active, subjunctive (b) petitus esset (c) had been asked necauit necari rogaretur